kylemcdonald/FreeWifi/readme.md

 This short tutorial describes a few methods for gaining access to the Internet, [a basic human right](https://en.wikipedia.org/wiki/Right_to_Internet_access#2011:_UN_Special_Rapporteur_report), from public wireless networks.

+This tutorial has been tested on Mac, should work on Linux, and hasn't been tested on Windows.

 ## Preparation

 Make sure you do this step *before* you are stuck without Internet access.